tatonetti-lab/h2o/README.md

 Results from each bootstrap will be saved at ./working/F6ZF3_solar_strap_allruns.csv
 ```

-If you run solar in verbose mode you will see a log of the h2 estimats from SOLAR if SOLARStrap is running successfully.
+If you run solar in verbose mode you will see a log of the h2 estimates from SOLAR if SOLARStrap is running successfully.

 ```
 Number of families with case: 3686